jaywood128/jaywood128.github.io/_posts/2018-12-13-collaborating_objects_and_undefined_method_for_nil_nillclass.markdown

 	 undefined method `name' for nil:NilClass
 ```

-The reason for the nil:NillClass artist.name = artist_name is because artist_name is equal to a string.
-In this case. the `name` property can only be called or set equal to an instance of the Artist class.
+The reason for the nil:NillClass artist.name = artist_name is because artist_name will return a string "Michael Jackson".
+In this case. the `name` property can only be called on Artist object.

 So artist.name = .....can you figure it out?
-The name as the caller and artist is the receiver of the method.
-So if you get undefined method 'example' for nil:NillClass, ask youself two questions: 1) Did I define my method and include the right attr_accessors and 2) Can my method or property be called on this object?
+The name property is the caller and artist is the receiver of the method.
+So if you get undefined method 'example' for nil:NillClass, ask youself two questions:

+1) Did I define my method and include the right attr_accessors and

+3) 2) 2) Can my method or property be called on this object?
 If not, which object should be able to access or utilize this method?

-Remember that the songs belong to an Artist and an artist has many songs.
+***Remember that songs belong to an Artist and an Artist has many songs.***

 With  artist.add_song(song), the artist will know about it's songs.
 The add_song method is inside my arist.rb.
 So if the artist knows about it's songs, what's relationship is missing?
-As a test of your knowledge about Undefined method for nil:NillClass, try to correct the code bellow and get it to pass.
+To test your knowledge about Undefined method for nil:NillClass, try to correct the code bellow and get it to pass.

 ```
   def self.new_by_filename(filename)